nealbob/nealbob.github.io/_posts/2016-10-1-MLfordummies.md

 # Non-parametric

 But what if we don't know the model.
-Well we could try a very simple non-parametric regression method known as a 'regress-o-gram': just divide the \\(X\\) space into bins and average the \\(y\\) located in each. (of course actual ML algorithms are much more sophisticated than this, but I'll leave that for another post)
+Well we could try a very simple non-parametric regression method known as a 'regress-o-gram': just divide the \\(X\\) space into bins and average the \\(y\\) points located in each. (of course actual ML algorithms are much more sophisticated than this, but I'll leave that for another post)

 <figure>
     <img src="http://nealbob.github.io/images/bias.png">